scalar-labs/scalar-kubernetes/docs/SetupDatabaseForAWS.md

 * [Point-in-time recovery for DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/PointInTimeRecovery.html)

-It is recommended since the point-in-time recovery feature automatically and continuously gets backups so that you can reduce the downtime (pause duration) of backup operations.
+It is recommended since the point-in-time recovery feature automatically and continuously takes backups so that you can reduce downtime (pause duration) for backup operations.
 Please refer to the following document for more details on how to backup/restore Scalar product data.

 * [Backup restore guide for Scalar products](./BackupRestoreGuide.md)